The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

 For painful mouth sores, a mouthwash containing lidocaine, an anesthetic, may be used before meals to form a pain-killing coating.
 Lidocaine mouthwashes should not be used more frequently than prescribed.

-Dapsone taken by mouth or cyclosporine taken by mouth or as a mouth rinse may also help.
+Dapsone, hydroxychloroquine, or cyclosporine taken by mouth may help painful mouth sores.
+Cyclosporine mouth rinses may also help.